veuste/my-first-repo/readme.md

 - an unordered
 - list

-Here is 'some code' in the middle of a sentence.
+Here is `some code` in the middle of a sentence.

 '''
 this is